KMKfw/kmk_firmware/boards/dactyl_tracer/README.md

 ![TopElev](https://i.imgur.com/ReCBppE.jpeg)

 A split body, concave shaped key well, columnar keyboard, with a case designed similarly to the [Dactyl CC](/boards/dactyl/README.md#dactyl-cc--ergo-s-1).
-Key arrangement resembles the [Dactyl ManuForm](/boards/dactyl_manuform/) in that row spacing and placement of two, out of five, thumb keys are identical.
 The 'Q' key is vertically offset, from 'A' key, to allow more comfortable actuation using ring finger.
+Key arrangement resembles the [Dactyl ManuForm](/boards/dactyl_manuform/) in that:
+1. Row spacing and placement of two, out of five, thumb keys are identical
+2. Bottom finger key-well row has two keys

 Hardware Availability: [Case files](https://github.com/mjohns/tracer)